Childhood Practice HNC @ SCQF Level 7

 Duration

 This programme is undertaken over 36 weeks.
-You will have a blend of college-based class lessons and online learning for approximately 2 and a half days per week and an additional 2 days per week in a work placement in an appropriate early learning and childcare setting.
+You will have a blend of college-based class lessons and online learning for approximately 2.5 days per week.
+There are also three blocks of work placement in an early learning and childcare setting.
 You will also have the opportunity to undertake a short block placement during the academic year.

 Entry Requirements